© Steve Trudell

 unsequenced Panaeolus foenisecii © Steve Trudell

-Panaeolus 'olivaceus PNW01' - P. olivaceus is a grass species with the usual black spores (described as slightly warty) described from the Faroe Islands between Denmark and Iceland.
-We don't have reliable sequences of it.
-P. 'olivaceus PNW01' resembles it microscopically and has been found in CA, ID, and WA, usually in grass, so it could represent this species.
+Panaeolus olivaceus EU - a grass species with the usual black spores (described as slightly warty) described from the Faroe Islands between Denmark and Iceland.
+Voto provides reliable sequences of it and microsopic and genetic matches have been found in CA, ID, and WA, usually in grass.

-Panaeolus 'olivaceus PNW01' © MO user Byrain, P. 'olivaceus PNW02' from KY © Peter Ninneman (2 images)
+Panaeolus olivaceus © MO user Byrain, P. PNW02 (from KY) © Peter Ninneman (2 images)

-Panaeolus PNW03 - this is a sand species, much like Psathyrella ammophila.
+Panaeolus fimicola EU - this is a sand species so far in the PNW much like Psathyrella ammophila, although it is described from dung.
 We didn't think we had a sand Panaeolus, but here it is.
 According to Noah Siegel, unlike the Psathyrella, this species won't have a veil, is more likely to have grooves on the stipe, be a little stockier, and of course get mottled gills in age than the similar Psathyrellas.
+It remains to be seen if it can be found here on dung and what the range of habitat is.
+Perhaps there is more than one species with the same ITS.

-Panaeolus PNW03 © Sadie Hickey, and Don Moore & Pam Buesing
+Panaeolus fimicola © Sadie Hickey, and Don Moore & Pam Buesing

-Panaeolus papilionaceus EU (=P. campanulatus, =P. sphinctrus) - Genetics suggests that the EU species Panaeolus campanulatus and Panaeolus sphinctrus may be the same as the older EU species Panaeolus papilionaceus, as some have already suggested based on their similarities.
+Panaeolus papilionaceus EU (=P. campanulatus, =P. sphinctrus, =P. parvisporus) - Genetics suggests that the EU species Panaeolus campanulatus and Panaeolus sphinctrus may be the same as the older EU species Panaeolus papilionaceus, as some have already suggested based on their similarities.
 Most ITS sequences of collections identified as any of the three names are basically identical.
 Found in dung with a bell shaped cap that is lead coloured.
 Up to 5cm.
 Veil material is often left hanging off the cap margin.
-The cap, like all caps of mushrooms with cellular cap cuticles, tends to wrinkle even though a separate variety was erected for wrinkled cap collections (keep reading).
+The cap, like all caps of mushrooms with cellular cap cuticles, tends to wrinkle even though a separate variety was erected for wrinkled cap collections (var. retirugus).
+That happens to be a separate species, although both species are capable of wrinkling.

-Panaeolus papilionaceus var. papilionaceus (wrinkled cap) © Yi-Min Wang, Panaeolus papilionaceus var. retiruga © Daniel Winkler
+Panaeolus papilionaceus (wrinkled cap) © Yi-Min Wang, Panaeolus retirugus © Daniel Winkler

 unsequenced Panaeolus semiovatus © Kit Scates Barnhart